raspberrypi/documentation/hardware/raspberrypi/conformity.md

 # Product compliance and safety

-All Raspberry Pi products have undergone extensive compliance testing, and copies of the relevant certificates and conformity documents are available to download from the table below.
+All Raspberry Pi products have undergone extensive compliance testing; copies of the relevant certificates and conformity documents are available to download below.

 | Model           | Declaration of Conformity | Local and regional approval certificates |